Colts hire Kansas City's Ballard as general manager

 Robert Mathis, Indy's career sacks leader, is retiring, and last season's sacks leader, Erik Walden, could become an unrestricted free agent.

-No immediate statement was made by Irsay and the team has not yet scheduled a formal introduction.
+The team has not yet scheduled a formal introduction.

+''He brings a wealth of knowledge and a ton of experience to the organization,'' Pagano said. ''I'm looking forward to rolling up our sleeves and going to work alongside him.''

 ---